genesis-worlds/governance/CIPS/cip-1.md

 ## Transferring CIP Ownership

 It occasionally becomes necessary to transfer ownership of CIPs to a new champion.
 In general, we'd like to retain the original author as a co-author of the transferred CIP, but that's really up to the original author.
 A good reason to transfer ownership is because the original author no longer has the time or interest in updating it or following through with the CIP process, or has fallen off the face of the 'net (i.e. is unreachable or isn't responding to email).
 A bad reason to transfer ownership is because you don't agree with the direction of the CIP.
-We try to build consensus around an CIP, but if that's not possible, you can always submit a competing CIP.
+We try to build consensus around a CIP, but if that's not possible, you can always submit a competing CIP.

-If you are interested in assuming ownership of an CIP, send a message asking to take over, addressed to both the original author and the CIP editor.
+If you are interested in assuming ownership of a CIP, send a message asking to take over, addressed to both the original author and the CIP editor.
 If the original author doesn't respond to the email in a timely manner, the CIP editor will make a unilateral decision (it's not like such decisions can't be reversed :)).

 ## CIP Editors

 The current CIP editors are

-- Nick Johnson (@arachnid)
-- Casey Detrio (@cdetrio)
-- Hudson Jameson (@Souptacular)
-- Vitalik Buterin (@vbuterin)
-- Nick Savers (@nicksavers)
-- Martin Becze (@wanderer)
-- Greg Colvin (@gcolvin)
-- Alex Beregszaszi (@axic)
-- Micah Zoltu (@MicahZoltu)
+- Paul Barclay (@barclander)
+- Jen Dalby (@injenuity)
-- Matt Garnett (@lightclient)
+- Matt Quirk (@mquirk)
+- Josh Morton (@jmorton)
+- Chris Lovell (@chrislovell)
+- Brian Artiaco (@bartiaco)

 ## CIP Editor Responsibilities